mor-1/evaluation-guide/content/evaluation-guide/introduction.md

 ## How Does Mendix Optimize the Collaboration Between Business & IT?

 {{% todo %}}[**This question section is not yet written, and was previously specified as a Prio2 question.
-Should it be written for inclusion in v1 as a featured question, or should the featured question be changed (and Nick would have to rewrite this featured question brief answer)?**]{{% /todo %}}
+Should it be written for inclusion in v1 as a featured question, or should the featured question be changed (and Nick would have to rewrite this featured question brief answer)?
+Fix link below when resolved.**]{{% /todo %}}

 To achieve the high levels of agility and continuous interactions required to collaborate effectively across multi-disciplinary teams, Mendix combines the following elements: